Network structure explains intellectual discourse across human history

 Published:

 Recommended citation: Moser, C., Ortega, A., & Marghetis, T. (2025).
-The network science of philosophy. https://osf.io/preprints/psyarxiv/ep3ub_v1
+Network structure explains intellectual discourse across human history. https://osf.io/preprints/psyarxiv/ep3ub_v1